Paulette Hamilton: Parliamentary career

 She was selected as the Labour candidate for the 2022 Birmingham Erdington by-election on 26 January 2022.
 The by-election was called after the death of Labour MP Jack Dromey, who had represented the constituency since the 2010 general election.

 The day before the by-election, GB News published footage from a 2015 panel discussion about increasing political representation of ethnic minorities called "The Ballot or the Bullet – Does your vote count?", which Hamilton attended.
 This event was named after the speech of the same name by American human rights activist Malcolm X. In the footage, Hamilton commented "I'm not sure we will get what we really deserve in this country using the vote".
 In response to the footage, two Conservative MPs called for her suspension.
 The Labour Party responded that "her comments had been misrepresented and taken out of context...".
 Hamilton reported that she had received "horrendous" online abuse due to the publication of the footage.

 At the 2022 by-election, Hamilton was elected as MP for Birmingham Erdington with 55.5% of the vote and a majority of 3,266.
 She was Birmingham's first black MP.

 Hamilton has been a member of the Health and Social Care Select Committee since July 2022.

 In 2023 she called for licence fee payers to be consulted over proposed cuts to local BBC radio.

 At the 2024 general election, Hamilton was re-elected to Parliament as MP for Birmingham Erdington with a decreased vote share of 43.7% and an increased majority of 7,019.

+Since 2024, Hamilton has served as the Vice Chair of the Health and Social Care Select Committee.